-Using RNA-seq data, we compared the gene expression of four kidney angiomyolipomas and one abdominal LAM tumor with an extensive set of human cancers (from TCGA [27]), and normal tissues (from GTEX [28]) (Figure 4).
-NR2F2 expression was higher in the LAM-related tumors than any TCGA cancer (Figure 4a), and was also relatively highly expressed in LAM-related tumors in comparison to normal tissues (Figure 4b, P = 6.38×10-6, Limma statistic)[40].
+Using RNA-seq data, we compared the gene expression of four kidney angiomyolipomas and one abdominal LAM tumor with an extensive set of human cancers (from TCGA [30]), and normal tissues (from GTEX [31]) (Figure 4).
+NR2F2 expression was higher in the LAM-related tumors than any TCGA cancer (Figure 4a), and was also relatively highly expressed in LAM-related tumors in comparison to normal tissues (Figure 4b, P = 6.38×10-6, Limma statistic)[47].
 In contrast, two other genes, SPATA8 and MCTP2, that were next closest to the SNP region showing association with LAM (1.1 and 1.2Mb distant, Figure 3b) had no expression in the LAM-related tumors (data not shown).

-Immunohistochemistry (IHC) analysis also demonstrated strong nuclear expression of NR2F2 in both LAM lung and kidney angiomyolipoma sections (Figure 5).
+Immunohistochemistry (IHC) analysis also demonstrated strong nuclear expression of NR2F2 in both LAM lung (n=8) and kidney angiomyolipoma sections (n=4) (Figure 5).

 DISCUSSION